znawaz/CoNBoVal-XAS/README.md

 <span style="font-family: Arial;">To build the CoNBoVal-XAS, you need
 to download ANN (Approximate Nearest Neighbors) library from <a href="http://www.cs.umd.edu/%7Emount/ANN">http://www.cs.umd.edu/~mount/ANN</a>.</span>&nbsp;
-<span style="font-family: Arial;">Dowload the latest zip file in a
+<span style="font-family: Arial;">Download the latest zip file in a
 directory.
 Then you need to set ANN_HOME environment variable.
-In linux, it can be set as follows<br>
+In Linux, it can be set as follows<br>
 <br>
 <span style="font-family: Courier New;">export ANN_HOME=[path to ann
 library]</span></span><code style="border: medium none ; margin: 0px; padding: 0px; font-family: Courier New; font-size: 12px; background-color: transparent; white-space: pre; display: inline; line-height: inherit;"></code><span style="font-family: Arial;"><span style="font-family: Courier New;">/ann_1.1.2</span><br style="font-family: Courier New;">
 <br>
-like on my system it is<br>
+Like on my system it is<br>
 <span style="font-family: Courier New;">export
 ANN_HOME=/home/zubair/software/ann_1.1.2</span><br>
 <br>
-If you want to keep it permanent, copy this line in .bashrc.<br>
+If you want to keep it permanently, copy this line in .bashrc.<br>
 <br>
 To build, type in the root directory of CoNBoVal-XAS the following<br>
 <span style="font-family: Courier New;">make</span><br>